Non-Occupying Co-Borrower Option

 Some people may wonder why a person would ask a parent or other relative to sign as a non-occupying co-borrower in the first place.
 After all, it gives the co-borrower more influence over the borrower’s financial life.

 Primarily, it is done to allow people to buy a home while their future income catches up with their financial obligations.
 Many people who graduate from college have existed for years on a frugal lifestyle while paying a significant amount in rent and utilities.
 With the new career and improved income, it should not take too long to pay off some of the smaller debt and allow them to free up income to pay towards the home.

-In addition, many young people fresh out of college have some student loan debt that is suddenly active and requires monthly payment.
+In addition, many young people fresh out of college have some student loan debt that is suddenly active and requires a monthly payment.
 This monthly payment can cause some borrowers to be just out of reach of qualifying for a mortgage loan.
-While it is true that several professions and career paths will allow new workers to enjoy healthy increases to their salary each year, mortgage guidelines do not use those likely increases to qualify for a loan.
+While it is true that several professions and career paths will allow new workers to enjoy healthy increases in their salary each year, mortgage guidelines do not use those likely increases to qualify for a loan.
 Only the current income of the borrower is used to meet the guidelines for mortgages.